corbinlazarone/snippetbox/README.md

-# An intro to HTTP Servers in Go
+# An intro to Web applications in Go
-Built following [Let's Go](https://lets-go.alexedwards.net/) by Alex Edwards
+Built following [Let's Go](https://lets-go.alexedwards.net/) by Alex Edwards.

+## Snippet Box
+- A server-side rendered web app built in Go